Hostages 'fine,' suspect arrested near University of Alabama

 Most students return to class Wednesday, but many already were on campus.

-Officers closed the area, and video and photos showed police in military-style vehicles and tactical gear.
+Officers closed the area, and police in military-style vehicles and tactical gear were on the scene.

-Local law enforcement and UAPD have responded to a robbery/hostage situation at the Alabama Credit Union located at 220 Bryant Dr. (1 of 2)— The Univ. of Alabama (@UofAlabama) January 10, 2017

-Bryant Drive is closed in the area, and we asking everyone to avoid the area.
-(2 of 2)— The Univ. of Alabama (@UofAlabama) January 10, 2017

 More News